 Consequently, if a frequency band allocated to radionavigation or aeronautical services is used or planned to be used for another application in the same service or in another service by a spectrum regulator on its territory, then it would not be possible to operate worldwide onboard DAA radars unless compatibility could be ensured with these applications.

 For example, the case of radio-altimeters onboard aircraft in the frequency band 4200-4400 MHz is a typical safety of life system operated worldwide under the radionavigation service.

+[Among the different type of applications for DAA and the complexity to find appropriate spectrum, it should be noted that priority should be given to detect and avoid onboard aircraft aiming to be operated worldwide.
+Indeed, these types of DAA require an agreement from overall countries.
+For ground DAA covering a delimited area, the selection of relevant spectrum would be much more flexible.]

 1.3 Terminology